tytydraco/yessleep/out/The_Animals_are_Talking_Part_1_Patient_is_the_Night.md

 ***I*** trudge the last few steps through the familiar gravel, the uneven path poked through my black flats.
 Ma’ always told me I could sleep on my own two feet—until now, I didn’t think that was possible.
 Maybe it’ll be different tonight.
 Though since my Mother's funeral, I haven't had a good night's rest, and now after Dad’s I don’t think I ever will.

 The barking coming from the house brings a spring to my step as Grandma struggles to balance the dishes in her arms, not willing to accept any help until she complains.
-Pongo—the fluffy black border collie rushes out of the house jumping with its full strength, almost knocking me off my feet.
+Pongo—the fluffy black border collie rushes out of the house jumping with his full strength, almost knocking me off my feet.
 Border collies may not be too big, but they're still strong, and Pongo made that clear by knocking me on my butt.
 At least he seems pleased.
 I roll my eyes at him clutching my stomach trying to catch my breath.

 “Come on, Abbie dear, help me set the table.”
 Grandma Cecil sighs into the dry air numbly strolling into the small kitchen.
 I don't mention that we ate only an hour ago.
 I stumble through the front entrance hurrying to take off my muddy shoes.
 Pongo follows me close behind.

 The bay window facing the sunset fills the dining room with a warm light as I throw my itchy black wool coat onto the older-than-dirt coat rack, rushing to my Grandmother’s side.
 I withdraw the casserole dishes from her unsteady hands and quickly dump them on the counter.
-Grandpa, hot on our trail—big clompy stomps creaking against the old wooden floor, giving him away.
+Grandpa, hot on our trail—thundering stomps creaking against the old wooden floor, giving him away.

 Grandma was angry all morning about this.
 He felt he didn’t need to bother dressing appropriately.
 He was barely willing to wear black, but him having a conniption from Grandma’s morning wails; a few hours before the wake he finally gives in.
 Grandma wins *most* of the time.
 Thankfully.